-I found that there was enormous opportunity to stand out from the competition both in store and in the home.
+I found that there was an enormous opportunity to stand out from the competition both in-store and in the home.

 Give the robot a different look - the robot could be a unique piece of art in the home that people don’t want to get rid of

 Explore selling with stickers or skins so the family can decorate or purchase different designs

 Perhaps the robot speaks a few languages to teach the family words from a different language

 There was an opportunity for the robot to feel like part of the family and/or something special within the home.
 Robots are different from other devices in the home.
 There’s a real opportunity to make the entire on-boarding process feel like you're bringing a new family member into the home - perhaps it should.

 The robotic mapping process could feel to the customer like you’re introducing your new family member to your home

 Docking and charging could be and where the robot “lives” could be a special